objcio/articles/2014-05-08-interactive-animations.md

 ## The Road Ahead

 With iOS 7's shift away from visual imitation of real-world objects toward a stronger focus on the UI's behavior, truly interactive animations are a great way to stand out.
 They're also a way to extend the magic of the original iPhone's scrolling behavior into every aspect of the interaction.
 To make this work, it's important to consider those interactions early on in the design instead of just bolting on animations late in the development process.

+A special thanks goes to [Loren Brichter](https://twitter.com/lorenb) for his advice on this article!